St3451/readthedocs_tmp/docs/source/usage.rst

 .. note::

-   To use the nextflow script, the input `maf` and `mut profile` should be in the same folder as shown in the test examples and they should rispectively have the extensions ``.in.maf`` and ``.mutrate.json``.
+   When using the nextflow script, it's important to ensure that your input `maf` and `mut profile` files are located in the same folder as indicated in the test examples.
+These files should have the extensions ``.in.maf`` and ``.mutrate.json``, respectively.

+   The script will automatically run Oncodrive3D on all eligible input files found in the directory unless the `--cohort_pattern` flag is used to specify a pattern for selecting specific files.